Mrwanawad/Calls-Analysis-Endpoint-using-FastAPI---Anthropic/call-qa-analyzer/README.md

 # Call QA Analyzer

 AI-powered quality analysis for phone call transcripts at a pain management and neurology clinic.
-Replaces manual QA review (currently covering only 9% of calls) with automated, non-punitive analysis of 100% of calls.
+Replaces manual QA review with automated, non-punitive analysis of 100% of calls.

 ## Quick Start